-- Notices are items of interest to the community, such as employment opportunities, accomplishments, deadlines and campus resources.
-Events must be listed in the College Calendar and entered as Event Entries.
-Please do not submit Events as Notices.
+- Notices are items of interest to the community, such as employment opportunities, accomplishments, deadlines, and campus resources.
+Events must be listed in the College Calendar and entered as event entries.
+Please do not submit events as announcements.

 Deadline for submissions is 5 p.m. on Thursday.
 For more information about submitting to the memo, fill out the Memo Submission Form.